Ryan White: National spokesman

-In 1988, Ryan White spoke before the President's Commission on the HIV Epidemic.
-Ryan White told the commission of the discrimination he had faced when he first tried to return to school, but how education about the disease had made him welcome in the town of Cicero.
-Ryan White emphasized his differing experiences in Kokomo and Cicero as an example of the power and importance of AIDS education.
+In 1988, White spoke before the President's Commission on the HIV Epidemic.
+White told the commission of the discrimination he had faced when he first tried to return to school, but how education about the disease had made him welcome in the town of Cicero.
+White emphasized his differing experiences in Kokomo and Cicero as an example of the power and importance of AIDS education.

-In 1989, ABC aired the television movie The Ryan White Story, starring Lukas Haas as Ryan, Judith Light as Jeanne and Nikki Cox as his sister Andrea.
-Ryan White had a small cameo appearance as "Chad" in the film, playing a boy who also has HIV and later befriends Haas.
-Others in the film included Sarah Jessica Parker as a sympathetic nurse, George Dzundza as his doctor, and George C. Scott as Ryan's attorney, who legally argued against school board authorities.
+In 1989, ABC aired the television movie The Ryan White Story, starring Lukas Haas as White, Judith Light as Jeanne and Nikki Cox as his sister Andrea.
+White had a small cameo appearance as "Chad" in the film, playing a boy who also has HIV and later befriends Haas.
+Others in the film included Sarah Jessica Parker as a sympathetic nurse, George Dzundza as his doctor, and George C. Scott as White's attorney, who legally argued against school board authorities.
 Nielsen estimated that the movie was seen by 15 million viewers.
 Some residents of Kokomo felt that the movie was condemning of them for their actions against White.
-After the film aired, the office of Kokomo mayor Robert F. Sargent was flooded with complaints from across the country, although Robert Sargent had not been elected to the office during the time of the controversy.
+After the film aired, the office of Kokomo mayor Robert F. Sargent was flooded with complaints from across the country, although Sargent had not been mayor during the time of the controversy.

 By early 1990, White's health was deteriorating rapidly.
-In his final public appearance, he hosted an after-Oscars party with former president Ronald Reagan and his wife Nancy Reagan in California.
-Despite his declining health, Ryan White spoke to the Reagans about his date to the prom and his hopes of attending college.
+In his final public appearance, he hosted an after-Oscars party with former president Ronald Reagan and his wife Nancy in California.
+Despite his declining health, White spoke to the Reagans about his date to the prom and his hopes of attending college.

 Death

-On March 29, 1990, Ryan White entered Riley Hospital for Children in Indianapolis with a respiratory tract infection.
+On March 29, 1990, White entered Riley Hospital for Children in Indianapolis with a respiratory tract infection.
 As his condition deteriorated, he was sedated and placed on a ventilator.
-He was visited by Elton John, and the hospital was deluged with calls from well-wishers.
-Ryan White died on April 8, 1990.
+Elton John paid him a visit and the hospital was deluged with calls from well-wishers.
+White died on April 8, 1990.

-Over 1,500 people attended Ryan's funeral on April 11, a standing-room only event held at the Second Presbyterian Church on Meridian Street in Indianapolis.
+Over 1,500 people attended White's funeral on April 11, a standing-room only event held at the Second Presbyterian Church on Meridian Street in Indianapolis.
 White's pallbearers included Elton John, football star Howie Long and Phil Donahue.
 Elton John performed "Skyline Pigeon" at the funeral.
-The funeral was also attended by singer Michael Jackson, future U.S. President Donald Trump and then-First Lady Barbara Bush.
-On the day of the funeral, Ronald Reagan wrote a tribute to Ryan that appeared in The Washington Post.
-Reagan's statement about AIDS and White's funeral were seen as indicators of how greatly Ryan White had helped change perceptions of AIDS.
+The funeral was also attended by singer Michael Jackson, and then-First Lady Barbara Bush.
+On the day of the funeral, Ronald Reagan wrote a tribute to White that appeared in The Washington Post.
+Reagan's statement about AIDS and White's funeral were seen as indicators of how greatly White had helped change perceptions of AIDS.

 White is buried in Cicero, close to the former home of his mother.
 In the year following his death, his grave was vandalized on four occasions.
 As time passed, White's grave became a shrine for his admirers.